tylermcnamara/CSC305-App/CONDUCT.md

 **Group Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.

-### 2. Warning

-**Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.

-### 3. Temporary Ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban.

-### 4. Permanent Ban

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.

 ## Signatures
 Name | Signature